androidAppGuard/IccDroid/README.md

 Other configuration information of the configure.py can be selected according to user customization or default configuration.

 ## Running
 For applications that require permission or login, you should install apk on the emulator and grant the permissions or login the account begore testing.
-Then you start AutoSQdroid by:
+Then you start IccDroid by:
 ```shell
   # enter workspace of IccDroid
   cd /opt/IccDroid